Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Applications

-This last application consists in a 2-dimensional stationary heat diffusion problem.
+As a last application, we consider a 2-dimensional stationary heat diffusion problem.
 The problem is defined in a square domain, $D=[-0.5,0.5]\times[-0.5,0.5]$, where the temperature field $T(\bfv),\, \bfv \in D$ is the solution of the elliptic partial differential equation:

 with boundary conditions $T=0$ on the top boundary and $\nabla T\cdot \bm{n}=0$ on the left, right and bottom boundaries, where $\bm{n}$ denotes the vector normal to the boundary.
 In \eqref{eq:heat_pde}, $A$ corresponds to a square domain (see \figref{fig:res_diffusion2d_input_output}) and $I_A$ is the indicator function equal to 1 if $\bfv \in A$ and $0$ otherwise.
-The diffusion coefficient $d(\bfv)$ is a lognormal random field defined by:
+The high dimensional input is given by the uncertain diffusion coefficient $d(\bfv)$.
+To generate samples of the diffusion coefficient, we choose to model it as a lognormal random field, defined by:

 where $g(\bfv)$ is a Gaussian random field and the parameters $a_d$, $b_d$ are such that the mean and standard deviation of $d$ are $\mu_d = 1$ and $\sigma_d = 0.3$ respectively.
 The random field is characterised by a Gaussian correlation function $R(\bfv,\bfv') = \exp \prt{- \norm{\bfv - \bfv'}^2/\ell^2}$, with $\ell=0.2$.
 The output of interest is the average temperature in the square domain $B$ within $D$ (see \figref{fig:res_diffusion2d_input_output}).